UMass Amherst Title IX Coordination Team and Resource List:

 The Dean of Students Office provides confidential investigative and disciplinary processes for incidents of student against student sexual violence and harassment, in accordance with the Code of Student Conduct.

-Enku Gelaye, Vice Chancellor for Student Affairs/Dean of Students and Allison Berger, Associate Dean of Students, serve as the deputy Title IX Coordinators for the Dean of Students Office.
+Enku Gelaye, Vice Chancellor for Student Affairs/Dean of Students and Patricia Cardoso, Associate Dean of Students, serve as the deputy Title IX Coordinators for the Dean of Students Office.

 227 Whitmore Administration Building